-- 10. Transfer 0.5 mL of the cell mixture into one well of a coated 6-well plate containing mTeSRTM1 (i.e. two wells can be plated from each cryovial). - Note: Number of wells plated may need to be adjusted depending on how many cell aggregates were cryopreserved.
-Typically more aggregates will need to be plated after thawing than during routine passaging. - 11.
+Note: Using a 2 mL serological pipette instead of a 1 mL micropipette will minimize breakage of cell aggregates. - Add 5 7 mL of warm mTeSRTM1 dropwise to the 15 mL tube, gently mixing as the medium is added. - 6.
+Centrifuge cells at 300 x g for 5 minutes at room temperature (15 25°C). - 7.
+Aspirate the medium, leaving the cell pellet intact.
+Gently resuspend the cell pellet in 1 mL of mTeSRTM1 using a 2 mL serological pipette.
+Take care to maintain the cells as aggregates. - 8.
+Transfer 0.5 mL of the cell mixture onto a well of a pre-coated 6-well plate containing mTeSRTM1 (i.e. two wells can be plated from each cryovial). - Note: Number of wells plated may need to be adjusted depending on how many cell aggregates were cryopreserved.
+Typically more aggregates will need to be plated after thawing than during routine passaging. - 9.
 Place the plate in a 37°C incubator.
 Move the plate in several quick, short, back-and-forth and side-to-side motions to distribute the cell aggregates.
-Do not disturb the plate for 24 hours. - Note: Uneven distribution of aggregates may result in increased differentiation of human ES and iPS cells. - 12.
+Do not disturb the plate for 24 hours. - Note: Uneven distribution of aggregates may result in increased differentiation of human ES and iPS cells. - 10.
 Perform daily medium changes using mTeSRTM1 and visually assess cultures to monitor growth until the next passaging time.
-Check for undifferentiated colonies that are ready to be passaged (dense-centered) approximately 6 7 days after thawing. - Note: If only a few undifferentiated colonies are observed after thawing, it may be necessary to select only these colonies for passaging and replate them in the same size well (i.e. without splitting) on a newly-coated plate.
+Check for undifferentiated colonies that are ready to be passaged (dense centered) approximately 6 7 days after thawing. - Note: If only a few undifferentiated colonies are observed after thawing, it may be necessary to select only these colonies for passaging and replate them in the same size well (i.e. without splitting) on a newly coated cultureware plate.